Anthony-Mojela/Anthony-Mojela.-Data-science-portfolio/README.md

 # Anthony-Mojela.-Data-science-portfolio

 Welcome to my data science portfolio.
-This repository showcases my projects in **R and Python**, focusing on  statistical modelling, machine learninga and data analysis,
+This repository showcases my projects in **R and Python**, focusing on  statistical modelling, machine learning and data analysis(MS Excel dashboards and Power BI),
 ---

 ## 📂 Projects